ROCm/OpenFOAM_HMM/applications/test/volField/README.txt

 Test field reading and manipulation.
-Run on cavity subdirectory.
+See cavity/Allrun in the subdirectory.